 2.3.
 Sample Collection

-A total of 120 borehole water samples were randomly collected from 3 different communities and this collection was done quarterly.
+A total of 120 borehole water samples were randomly collected from three (3) different communities and this collection was done quarterly (Which year/quarter?).
 Ten (10) samples were collected per community in each quarter, (40 samples per community) in Obio/Akpor Local Government Area of Rivers State consecutively.

 2.4.
 Transportation and preservation of samples